 - James Burke (27), farmer; his wife Mary (29) [née Morris], farmer’s wife; aunt Kate Morris (65), domestic servant, not married; and sons John (3), scholar, and Michael (1).

 - John Hession (56), farmer; his wife Sarah (50) [née Hession]; and brother-in-law Timothy Hession (68), farm labourer, widower.

-All houses were of the second class, except for those of John Hession and James Burke which were of the third class, having two and one front window respectively, while the other houses each had three front windows.
+Seven of the houses were of the second class, with each having three front windows.
+Two houses were of the third class, having two and one front window respectively.
 All were constructed of stone walls and thatched roofs.

 All inhabitants were recorded as having been born in Galway, except for Patrick McDonald, visitor in Martin O’Brien’s house, who was born in King’s County (Offaly).
 There were no monoglot Irish speakers recorded in the townland.

 The 1911 Census of Ireland records nine houses in Slievefin.

 - Walter Cunningham (80), farmer; his wife Bridget (69) [née Joyce], married for 48 years, with 9 children born alive and 6 still living; their sons Walter (37), farmer’s son, married; John (35), Stephen (30), and Thomas (24); daughter-in-law Bridget (33) [née Dowd], married for 3 years with one child born alive and still living; and grand-daughter Mary Cunningham (9 months).

 - Bridget Hanley (69) [née Hughes], farmer, widow; her sons Michael (38), farmer’s son, married, and Martin (22), farmer’s son, single; daughter-in-law Ellen (26) [née Killilea], married for 6 years with 3 children born alive and still living; grandchildren Margaret (4), Michael (3), and Mary (2).